 So, this is why I screamed.
 Because, for a second there, I thought the Barbies were real women.

-Do they freak you out a bit?Lisa Wade is a professor of sociology at Occidental College.
+Do they freak you out a bit?Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.